gaperton/Type-R/docsource/04_Record/03_Updates_and_transactions.md

 ### `options` { parse : true }

 Transform `record.set` argument with user-defined parse logic.
-Typically used to process the responce from the server to make user-defined JSON format conversion.
+Typically used to process the response from the server to make user-defined JSON format conversion.

 ### `options` { merge : true }